jpsasi/StateManagementAppDemo/README.md

 - Reducer takes the State along with Action, will return the new State

 - Reducers splitted in to small reducers and combined all the reducers to create the appReducer
+- Reducers are modified to operate with relavent data instead of whole app state

 ### Issues
-- Each reducer takes the whole AppState and AppAction eventhough it process the subsets
+- reducer is operating on whole AppAction

 ### Refactor
-- Define the Simpler AppState relavent for the reducer
+- Split the AppAction in to smaller unit and pullback to create the AppAction